 Why Facebook Is Ruining Your Sleep

-Are you amusing your sleep to death by gobbling up blue light from your smartphone or TV before bedtime?
-Eliminating screen time within one hour of bed can put you on the path to healthier sleep and a future in which you feel fully rested – and that sounds like a happy ending to me!
+Are you suppressing your sleep to death by gobbling up blue light from your smartphone or TV before bedtime?
+Eliminating screen time within one hour of bed can put you on the path to healthier sleep and a future in which you feel fully-rested!